ducoterra/howblog/10gig.md

 ## Part 2: How the fuck do you find a good network card?

 I went to Microcenter.
 I didn't do any research ahead of time and I didn't look at reviews.
-I picked out the nicest looking 10g network hard they had - an ASUS 10G NET ADP PCI-E RJ-45, pictured below:
+I picked out the nicest looking 10g network card they had - an ASUS 10G NET ADP PCI-E RJ-45, pictured below:

 ![isn't it lovely](img/10gig/asus.jpg)